huaweicloud/huaweicloud-fpga/README.md

 > Ensure that the Git tool is installed before downloading the development suite.

 <a name="sec_1_2_2"></a>
-### 1.2.2 Configuring Intranet DNS
-After the intranet DNS is configured, the ECS can access relevant cloud services through the intranet of the virtual private cloud, providing users with a more stable and reliable network environment.
-For more information, see the "Configuring Intranet DNS" section in the [FACS User's Guide](https://support.huaweicloud.com/usermanual-fpga/en-us_topic_0069154765.html).

-<a name="sec_1_2_3"></a>
-### 1.2.3 configuring and Installing the FPGA Image Management Tool
+### 1.2.2 configuring and Installing the FPGA Image Management Tool
 The fisclient is a cross-platform command-line interface (CLI) tool used for FPGA image management, which is mandatory before FPGA image loading.
 By using fisclient, you can register, delete, and query FPGA images (AEIs), or manage the association between AEIs and elastic cloud server (ECS) images.
 You can associate an AEI with an ESC image, and release the AEI to the cloud market or share it with other users through the ESC image.

 >For details, please see the chapter of installation and configuration in [fisclient README](./cli/fisclient/README.md).